1 – Top VC Says Gene Editing Is Riskier Than Artificial Intelligence

 The U.K.’s Cambridge University has created a new center to study the ethical implications of advancing AI.
 There have been growing concerns over the potential ramifications of rapidly developing AI on the future humanity, and Cambridge is one of the prime intellectual hotspots of study and debate.
 The center was awarded a $15 million grant, to be allocated over 10 years, by the Leverhulme Trust.
 The Leverhulme Centre for the Future of Intelligence will be directed by Professor Huw Price, the Bertrand Russell Professor of Philosophy.
 The centre will work in tandem with the university’s Centre for the Study of Existential Risk, with additional collaborations at Oxford Martin School (U.K.) and the University of California (Berkeley).

-(Read the full article on The University of Cambridge)
+(Source: The University of Cambridge)

 3 – Japan Seeks Tech Revival With Artificial Intelligence